dmitry-ivanov/laravel-wikipedia-grabber/README.md

 ## Preview

-Preview consists of an intro section and the main image.
+The preview consists of an intro section and the main image.
 It has the same API:

 ```php
 echo (new Wikipedia)->preview('Donald Trump');